Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 3

 We had to parade on the pier & then

 climbed on board.
-(VIELJIN AMSTERDAM)
+NIEUW AMSTERDAM

-(38,000) WE are in rather confined
+(38,000) We are in rather confined

 quarters but everyone is very happy.